xen-project/xen/docs/misra/deviations.rst

        integers for this purpose is allowed.
      - Tagged as `deliberate` for ECLAIR.

+   * - R12.2
+     - The width in bits of the C standard type is considered instead of the width of the essential type of the left-hand operand of a shift operator.
+This is safe because the occurrence of Undefined Behavior only relates to the width of the C standard type, which is possibly wider than its essential type.
+     - Project-wide deviation.

    * - R13.5
      - All developers and reviewers can be safely assumed to be well aware of the short-circuit evaluation strategy for logical operators.